ribajs/riba/docs/_harp/docs/guide/_sections/usage/templates.md

 </section>
 ```

 The important parts to note here are the attributes prefixed with `rv-` and portions of text wrapped in `{ ... }`.
-These are binding declarations and they are the sole way that tinybind ties data to your templates.
+These are binding declarations and they are the sole way that riba ties data to your templates.
 The values of these declarations all follow the same minimal and expressive syntax.

 ```
 (keypath | primitive) [formatters...]